Randomized algorithm: Computational complexity

 The class of problems for which both YES and NO-instances are allowed to be identified with some error is called BPP.
 This class acts as the randomized equivalent of P, i.e. BPP represents the class of efficient randomized algorithms.

-History

-An important line of research in randomized algorithms in number theory can be traced back to Pocklington's algorithm, from 1917, which finds square roots modulo prime numbers.
+Early history

+Sorting

+Quicksort was discovered by Tony Hoare in 1959, and subsequently published in 1961.
+In the same year, Hoare published the quickselect algorithm, which finds the median element of a list in linear expected time.
+It remained open until 1973 whether a deterministic linear-time algorithm existed.

+Number theory

+In 1917, Henry Cabourn Pocklington introduced a randomized algorithm known as Pocklington's algorithm for efficiently finding square roots modulo prime numbers.

-The study of randomized algorithms in number theory was spurred by the 1977 discovery of a randomized primality test (i.e., determining the primality of a number) by Robert M. Solovay and Volker Strassen.
-Soon afterwards Michael O. Rabin demonstrated that the 1976 Miller's primality test can be turned into a randomized algorithm.
-At that time, no practical deterministic algorithm for primality was known.
+In 1970, Elwyn Berlekamp introduced a randomized algorithm for efficiently computing the roots of a polynomial over a finite field.
+In 1977, Robert M. Solovay and Volker Strassen discovered a polynomial-time randomized primality test (i.e., determining the primality of a number).
+Soon afterwards Michael O. Rabin demonstrated that the 1976 Miller's primality test could also be turned into a polynomial-time randomized algorithm.
+At that time, no provably polynomial-time deterministic algorithms for primality testing were known.